Potty Training

 Gaining Confidence

 More successes than accidents.
 The routine starts feeling natural.
-By the end of day 3, most children understand what's expected — but mastery takes more time.
+Most children understand what's expected.

 Before You Start